muses-code-js/js-intro-workshop/_steps/part1/step7-conditions.markdown

 ----

-#### TASKS TO DO
+### Tasks

-1. We have 2 functions from the previous task - add and subtract.
+1. We have 2 functions from the previous task - `add` and `subtract`.
 Let's tell the machine to decide what action to run depending on the arithmetical operator(+,-,/, * etc).
 If the operator is '+', we should use the add function, else we should use the subtract function.
- * STEP 1 : Create a variable called operator and let it be equal to '-'.
+ * Create a variable called operator and let it be equal to '-'.
- * STEP 2 : Create an if/else statement based on what operator we have.
+ * Create an if/else statement based on what operator we have.
 If we have an operator equal to '+', we call add function with any two numbers, else the subtract function with any 2 numbers.
- * STEP 3 : Log your result.
+ * Log your result.
 (Console.log())

  2. Create 2 more functions and name them divide and multiply.
-After that let's extend our 'if else' check that we already created by checking if it is equal to '/' - call 'divide' function, if it is '*' call multiply function, else console.log - "Sorry, we don't know this operator".
+After that let's extend our 'if else' check that we already created by checking if it is equal to '/', call 'divide' function.
+If it is '*', call multiply function, else log this message: "Sorry, we don't know this operator" on the console.